Wolverine971/9takes/src/blog/enneagram/enneagram-communication-tips.md

 <section class="section-content">

-<h2 id="type7" style="padding: 0; margin-top: 1em">Enneagram 7 - Enthusiasts: Stay Focused and Listen Attentively</h2>
+## Enneagram 7 - Enthusiasts: Stay Focused and Listen Attentively

 Type 7s are enthusiastic, adventurous, and spontaneous.
 They have a strong desire for new experiences and often value their freedom and independence.
 However, their focus on excitement and pleasure can sometimes lead to a lack of focus and a tendency to avoid difficult or unpleasant situations.